 All Stockholders' Rights are consistent with what is indicated in the Corporation Code.

 Dividends:

-Historical dividends shown below started when the Company shifted to a payout-based dividend policy in 2009 (from a fixed dividend income policy).
+Historical dividends shown below started when the Company shifted to a payout-based dividend policy in 2009 (from a fixed dividend income policy) and back to fixed-dividend income policy in 2015.